heabijay/crtcli/README.md

 - `crtcli app https://localhost:5000 -i pkg pull UsrCustomPackage:/repos/UsrCustomPackage -S true` — Downloads package 'UsrCustomPackage', from insecure Creatio 'https://localhost:5000' using Supervisor:Supervisor credentials, and unpacks it into /repos/UsrCustomPackage folder with sorting transform.

-- `crtcli app pkg pull` — Downloads package 'UsrPackage' (cause current folder is this package) from Creatio '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml) and unpacks it into current folder using merge with default applied transforms.
+- `crtcli app pkg pull` — Downloads the package from the current directory from the default Creatio instance and unpacks it into the current folder, merging with default transforms applied.
+Check [app](#app) command to configure default Creatio instance.

-- `crtcli app pkg pull UsrPackage2` — Downloads package 'UsrPackage2' from Creatio '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml) and unpacks it into current folder using merge with default applied transforms.
+- `crtcli app pkg pull UsrPackage2` — Downloads the 'UsrPackage2' package from the default Creatio instance and unpacks it into the current folder, merging with default transforms applied.
+Check [app](#app) command to configure default Creatio instance.

-- `crtcli app pkg pull UsrPackage3:/repos/Pkg3 UsrPackage2:/repos/Pkg2` — Downloads packages 'UsrPackage3' and 'UsrPackage2' from Creatio '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml) and unpacks them into '/repos/Pkg3' and '/repos/Pkg2' folders using merge with default applied transforms.
+- `crtcli app pkg pull UsrPackage3:/repos/Pkg3 UsrPackage2:/repos/Pkg2` — Downloads the 'UsrPackage3' and 'UsrPackage2' packages from the default Creatio instance and unpacks them into the '/repos/Pkg3' and '/repos/Pkg2' folders, respectively, merging with default transforms applied.
+Check [app](#app) command to configure default Creatio instance.

-- `crtcli app pkg pull :/repos/Pkg3` — Downloads package 'UsrPackage3' (cause destination folder is this package) from Creatio '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml) and unpacks them into '/repos/Pkg3' folder using merge with default applied transforms.
+- `crtcli app pkg pull :/repos/Pkg3` — Downloads the 'UsrPackage3' package (inferred from the destination folder) from the default Creatio instance and unpacks it into the '/repos/Pkg3' folder, merging with default transforms applied.
+Check [app](#app) command to configure default Creatio instance.

 ### app pkg push